zer0cache/matic-docs/docs/develop/dapp-fauna-polygon-react.md

     ![img](/img/dapp-fauna-polygon-react/metamask_wallet_address.png)

-    Go into Metamask from your browser.
+    Go into MetaMask from your browser.
 At the top under your Account Name, you’ll see a long string.
 That’s your account ID.
 Copy that ID by clicking on it.

     :::info